bloodyowl/PhenomicFuture/README.md

 ## todo:

+- add feed to document
+- search
+- favicon plugin in boilerplate
 - add support for CSS-in-JS with react-native-web
-- add granular loading (edges & nodes)
 - add flow
 - good dx